-This scheme applies to all community, nursery, special, voluntary, foundation (including trust), foundation special schools and pupil referral units maintained by the LA.
+This scheme applies to all community, nursery, special, voluntary, foundation (including trust), and pupil referral units maintained by the LA.
 Annex A to this scheme constitutes a definitive list of all schools to which this scheme applies as at the 1 April of each financial year.